huizhuo1987/ICCP_DL_PS/Readme.md

 Copy rights reserved by the authors listed above.

+### Sphere normal map
+ If you would like to use the sphere normals generated in the paper, the normals can be downloaded from Google drive link

 ### Prerequisite
  If you want to implement based on this code, please ensure that you have installed the cvx package and set up the root correctly.